demonxian3/crack-yakpro-php/README.md

 # crack-yakpro-po
-cracking PHP code obfuscation using yarkpo method
+cracking PHP code obfuscation which using yarkpo method

 *incomplete*